 I’ll be writing about reading spreadsheets and life-changing novels and the intersection of books and politics, about the pure escapist joy of comfort novels, about reading for pleasure and without guilt, about reading as a form of resistance.
 I’ll be writing about serious books and fluffy books and everything in between.
 But whatever the topic, I’ll be writing as a feminist and an activist, as a flawed and messy human being trying to find her way toward living a life that refutes oppression in all its forms.

 About Me (Laura Olive Sackton)

 I grew up in the suburbs of Boston, but I’ve always been happiest high in the mountains, near the ocean, or working in farm fields.
 I have loved books for as long as I can remember.
 I started writing a fantasy novel in elementary school and I started keeping a list of every book I read when I was 15.
 I’ve devoted my adult life to farming: for the past fourteen years, I’ve grown vegetables on farms of all sizes in Massachusetts and Vermont.
-For the past seven years, I owned and operated my own farm business, First Root Farm.
-Now, as I transition into the next adventure, I spend my time writing, reading, and baking.
+After seven years of owning and operating my own farm business, I decided it was time for a new adventure.
+I sold the farm and moved to the tiny island of Nantucket, where I spend my days wrangling a novel-in-progress, going on meandering walks with my dog, reading, and baking.
 In addition to books, I love the ocean in all weather, winter, spreadsheets, fall vegetables, puzzles, wool sweaters, the miracles that arise from flour and butter, and the amazing community of people I am lucky enough to call home.